 |9.||Canon 500D||Y||mono / mono||-||-||mini||2.0||-||-||-|

 |10.||Canon 450D||Y||- / -||-||-||mini||2.0||-||-||-|

 |11.||Olympus Stylus 1||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |16.||Pentax K-1||Y||stereo / mono||Y||Y||micro||2.0||Y||-||-|

 It is notable that the K-1 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Pentax K-1 II (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the G1X Mark II and the K-1 II are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark II better than the Pentax K-1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.